 Hitler won the battle, but with great losses that were noted in German archives and by German commanders in various biographies and testimonies.
 Hitler lost more men in the Battle of Crete than in any previous battle in the war up to that time.

-Hitler’s Chief of Staff, Field Marshal Wilhelm Keitel admitted during the Nuremberg Trials, “…the unbelievably strong resistance of the Greeks delayed by two or more vital months the German attack against Russia; if we did not have this long delay, the outcome of the war would have been different in the Eastern Front and the war in general.”
+Hitler’s Chief of Staff, Field Marshal Wilhelm Keitel admitted during the Nuremberg Trials, “…the unbelievably strong resistance of the Greeks delayed by two or more vital months the German attack against Russia; if we did not have this long delay, the outcome of the war would have been different in the Eastern Front and the war in general.
+And others would be sitting here today.”